 Sounds a bit complicated, but examples illustrate this well: Marie is deaf and therefore communicates exclusively in writing with the company.
 Understandably, she reacts indignantly to requests for calls.
 Therefore, it is important that all employees with direct customer contact have this important information available, so as not to annoy this regular customer and to be able to respond perfectly to her personal requirements.

-This customer-focused service is only possible thanks to perfect organization and meticulous data maintenance.
-With such actions, one reaches the customer, shows him an emotional added value and gains their trust – all the foundations required for Customer Loyalty with a future.
+This customer-focused service is only possible thanks to the perfect organization and meticulous data maintenance.
+With such actions, one reaches the customer, shows him an emotional added value, and gains their trust – all the foundations required for Customer Loyalty with a future.

 Companies have established many various approaches to active Customer Care and these are being used extensively.
 But how can the business determine whether and how well Customer Care is working?
 This is where sophisticated software is used, the Net Promoter ScoreⓇ.

 As explained in the previous sections, Customer Loyalty is the goal of Customer Care.
 This customer's commitment to a company can be measured quickly and easily, for example with the Net Promoter Score.
 The NPS is an ideal way to measure customer satisfaction – and also to create a workable survey that shows customers that their opinion matters.

 The principle is simple: NPS works using by asking a question that is answered on a scale of 1-10.
 The values of the response then give the key figure, the Net Promoter Score.
 This metric makes it easy to measure customer satisfaction.
 In addition, there is an input field for customers to leave their own comments – perfect prerequisites for determining individual wishes.

 Once you have defined your regular customers as a company, you can send the survey to this group and thus query the satisfaction of existing customers.
 Our post “Net Promoter Score: Calculation and interpretation” describes exactly how to calculate the figure from the feedback received.